 Technical Assistant Position and Hiring Information

-Technical Assistants (TA) serve a particularly critical role, as this position functions as one of the initial points of contact for students, faculty, and staff users in the CDS space, and provides entry level technical and referral assistance.
+Technical Assistants (TA) serve a particularly critical role, as this position functions as one of the initial points of contact for students, faculty, and staff users in the NFCDS space, and provides entry level technical and referral assistance.

 - Provide directions, information, and appropriate referrals for Hesburgh Libraries users.

 - Perform a variety of regularly-recurring tasks during shifts.

 - Assist with setup and cleanup of events as needed.